Heremeus/Rimworld-MechRechargerStandbyMode/README.md

 # Compatibility
 There are no known incompatibilities with other mods.
 Please let me know if you encounter any issues.
 ### Save game compatibility
-This mod can be added and removed to existing saves at any time.
+This mod can be added to and removed from existing saves at any time.

 # Credits
 * Implementation by Heremeus